ssaletti/example/content/post/creating-a-new-theme.md

 +++
 title = "Creating a New"
-description = "This is a description" date = 2014-09-28T02:13:50Z
+description = "This is a description." date = 2014-09-28T02:13:50Z
-author = "Michael Henderson"
+author = "Simone Saletti"
 +++

 ## Introduction